 7. Igidae Park

-The Igidae Park area offers a scenic trail from near Oryukdo along the coast, about 5 kilometers of uphill and downhill hiking, but the scenery is worth it.
-For those who wish to extend the hike a few hundred kilometers, the trail extends to Gangwon Province.
+The Igidae Park area features a picturesque trail that runs along the coast, starting near Oryukdo.
+The trail spans approximately 5 kilometers and includes both uphill and downhill sections, but the breathtaking scenery makes it well worth the effort.
+For those seeking a longer hike, the trail continues for several hundred kilometers all the way to Gangwon Province.

 8. Gwangalli Beach